Pumpkin Village at the Dallas Arboretum

 Everette Lee DeGolyer was an oilman and geophysicist, referred to as “the founder of applied geophysics in the petroleum industry” and “the father of American geophysics. ” He was also the founder of Texas Instruments, the technology company most well-known for their TI graphing calculators.
 He was a collector of rare books (the recreation of his extensive library collection is quite stunning) and unique artifacts.

-In 1944, DeGolyer served as President of the Dallas Arboretum foundation.
-The city of Dallas eventually purchased the home as the official location for the arboretum, thus making his dream for a city arboretum a reality.
+In 1944, DeGolyer served as President of the Arboretum foundation.
+The city of Dallas eventually purchased the home as the official location for the arboretum, thus making his dream a reality.
 Many of the original features of the 4.5 acre DeGolyer garden remain including the Magnolia Allee, the Sunken Garden, and the Octagonal Fountain.

 DeGolyer estate at the Dallas Arboretum

-The arboretum is divided into 19 gardens, all of which are incredibly beautiful, colorful, and well maintained.
+The space is divided into 19 gardens, all of which are incredibly beautiful, colorful, and well maintained.
 Each and every garden is extraordinary.
-The standouts include the Crape Myrtle Allee, The Rose Mary Haggar Rose Garden, the McCasland Sunken Garden, the Lay Family Garden (yes, the garden was named in honor of the founder of Lay’s potato chips!) and the Margaret Elisabeth Jonsson Color Garden.
+The standouts include for me were: the Crape Myrtle Allee, The Rose Mary Haggar Rose Garden, the McCasland Sunken Garden, the Lay Family Garden (yes, the garden was named in honor of the founder of Lay’s potato chips!) and the Margaret Elisabeth Jonsson Color Garden.

 Crape Myrtle Allee garden at the Dallas Arboretum